-The large Victorian home known as the Dr. George G. Bailey House at 48 Market Street in Ipswich was built in approximately 1900 and was added to the National Register of Historic Places in 1980.
+The large Victorian home known as the Dr. George G. Bailey House at 48 Market Street in Ipswich was built between 1884 and 1887.
+The house does not appear on an 1893 map of the town, but is in place by the time of the 1910 Atlas.
+It was added to the National Register of Historic Places in 1980.

 The “shingle style” was the last of the elaborate Victorian architectural forms, and represented an interest in the whole house and the beginning of a return to traditional American practicality.
 These houses have a more pronounced mass and thus emphasize more of a horizontal appearance than earlier Victorians.
 Windows had no classical pediments and the Gingerbread cornice woodwork of earlier Victorian styles is absent.
 Rooflines tend to be softened in comparison to earlier Victorian styles.
 Shingle-style houses often use a single large roof, as opposed to the multiple gables of Queen Anne and Stick style Victorians.
 On this house, the rounded towers break up the roof line, giving it character and bringing the whole house into harmony.

 Dr. George G. Bailey at one time owned the Italianate house at the intersection of North Main, East and High Streets that is now the Ipswich Inn.

 George Guy Bailey was born in 1864, the son of Edward Bailey and Martha Peckham of Rowley.
 He graduated at the Massachusetts College of Pharmacy and the Harvard Medical School.
 Dr. Bailey settled in Ipswich and began his practice here in 1897.
 He joined the staff of the Benjamin Stickney Cable Memorial Hospital when it opened in 1917.